Registering OAuth2 Client Credentials¶

 - Navigate to the IAM page of the Google developer console for your project.

-- Sign out from the shared role account and proceed using one of the G Suite accounts you just added to the project as an administrator.
+- If logged in with an ordinary Google account, sign out and proceed using one of the Google Workspace accounts you just added as editor to the project (via Lookup group or individually).

-All project administration should now be done as a G Suite user
+All project administration should now be done as a Google Workspace user

-It is best practice to use the shared Google account sparingly.
-As people join or leave your team, their corresponding G Suite user can be added or removed to the set of project owners.
+It is best practice to use a shared ordinary Google account sparingly.
+As people join or leave your team, their corresponding Google Workspace user can be added or removed to the set of project editors, ideally by simple Lookup group membership.

-Sign in details for the shared account should be kept securely for disaster recovery purposes or for adding project owners if all existing project owners are unavailable.
+Sign in details for the shared ordinary account should be kept securely for disaster recovery purposes or for adding project editors if all existing project editors are unavailable.

 Create the client credentials¶